drwhut/tabletop-club/docs/general/about.rst

 -----------------------------------------------

-For the most popular games, the default asset pack comes with pre-made save files that you can load instantly (when in-game, click "Games", then click on the game you want to play, then click "Load") to play the game right away!
+For the most popular games, the default asset pack comes with pre-made save files that you can load instantly (when in-game, click :guilabel:`Games`, then click on the game you want to play, then click :guilabel:`Load`) to play the game right away!

-If there isn't a pre-made save file for the game you want to play, you can easily make your own save by setting up the table the way you want to, then by going to the menu and clicking "Save file".
+If there isn't a pre-made save file for the game you want to play, you can easily make your own save by setting up the table the way you want to, then by going to the menu and clicking :guilabel:`Save file`.
 This way, if you want to play the game again, you can just load the save you made previously.

 See the :ref:`asset-type-game` page for more information about pre-made save files in asset packs.